choldener/Vector-Engineering-Project/README.md

   Visualization was done utilizing a combination of Plotly Express and Plotly's baceline Graph Objects.

 ## About the Project

+Project was developed with the [COVID CG global sequencing coverage map]( https://covidcg.org/?tab=global_sequencing) as inspiration.
+Special thanks goes out to their team.

 #### TO-DO
 * Add Feature: Clicking on the selected country (deslecting it) will enable orignal graph